MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 Selected customers can install the preview version of the extensions in your submission after the "Preview creation" step of the submission flow in Partner Center.
 In order to trigger the install, customers must receive and use the URL `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PREVIEWKEY' IS '[PreviewKey]'&page=2503` where `[TenantID]` is the Microsoft Entra ID of their environment, `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.

 After the "Preview creation", a preview listing of the offer is available in the AppSource marketplace.
+This preview listing can be accessed from Partner Center by clicking "App source preview" at the "Publisher signoff" step of the submission flow.
 However, installing the corresponding preview version of the extension from the preview listing is not supported and the URL above must be used instead.

 ### How can I see if customers are using my preview versions?